Chewy Chocolate Chunk Gingersnap Cookies

 Using your rubber spatula, fold your wet mixture into your dry mixture until they're evenly combined.

-Add in your dark chocolate chunks and white chocolate chips and continue to fold it all together until your chocolate is evenly dispersed through your cookie dough.
+Add your dark chocolate chunks and white chocolate chips and continue to fold it all together until your chocolate is evenly dispersed through your cookie dough.

 Pour your light brown sugar into your pinch bowl.